1 home, 45 offers: Homebuyers in Western Washington hard-pressed as supply remains scarce

-Just how competitive is western Washington’s housing market?
+Just how competitive is Western Washington’s housing market?

 A recent listing for a four-bedroom home in Puyallup drew 45 offers.